padlefot/quiz-w/README.md

 # quiz-w
-# testing ways to do a kids quiz
+# testing ways to do a kids quiz with bootstrap